-Deliverable Entity Responsible Continue and expand information, education, access features, and trail maintenance that promote protection of the fragile alpine environment and environmental ethic.
-N.H.
-State ParksSummit Partners Continue and expand visitor education about the unique historic, scientific, botanical, meteorological, and geological aspects of the Summit.
+Explore and consider opportunities closer to the base of the mountain to support Summit operations.
+Proactively plan for maintenance upgrades for summit structures.
+Track pending repairs: observation deck tiles, cracked cement, roof leaks, and paint.
+Prioritize cleanup of the Summit generally.
+Remove abandoned items around the summit (those not offering historic value), construction debris, and other debris.
+Evaluate foundation of former generator for re-use or removal.
+Ensure management activities result in information, education, access features, and trail maintenance that promotes protection of the fragile alpine environment and environmental ethic.
+Educate visitors about the unique historic, scientific, botanical, climatic, and geological aspects of the Summit.
 Coordinate educational programs and visits from school and other groups to showcase information on history of the Summit, climate, environment, and conservation work.
-N.H.
-State ParksSummit Partners Increase synergy among Summit Partners to do things like, for instance, establish a joint communications package that gives consistent signage and information to visitors from all around the region and the world.
-N.H.
-State ParksSummit Partners Make efforts to create a greater presence for the Museum so that it can provide an "interpretive experience" for interested Summit visitors.
-N.H.
-State ParksSummit Partners Provide for the creation of display boxes or other educational tool to display rare flora indigenous to the alpine climate to educate about the importance of protecting the Summit.
-Encourage creation of a Nature Gallery or similar display tool as the terrain from the base to the Summit hosts a very diverse population of plants, animals, and insects.
-N.H.
-State ParksSummit Partners
+Increase synergy among Summit Partners to do things like, for instance, establish a joint communications package that gives consistent signage and information to visitors from all around the region and the world.
+Assist N.H.
+State Parks in promoting scientific research and monitoring to enhance understanding.
+Make efforts to create a greater presence for the Museum so that it can provide an "interpretive experience" for interested Summit visitors.
+Provide for the creation of display boxes of rare flora indigenous to the alpine climate to educate about the importance of protecting the Summit.

-Review the Pike's Peak plan for ideas on how to begin integrating technology- based experiences.
-N.H.
-State ParksSummit Partners Collaboratively and aggressively promote resulting ideas like guided tours and a Summit-related "App." with audio and visual presentations, a "Summit Challenge," a "Summiteers" program, or programs that encourage people to post on social media.
-N.H.
-State ParksSummit Partners Help advertise and promote "Online Donation to Mt.
+Encourage creation of a Nature Gallery as the terrain from the base to the Summit hosts a very diverse population of plants, animals, and insects.
+Review the Pike's Peak plan for ideas on how to begin integrating technology-based experiences.
+Collaboratively and aggressively promote resulting ideas like guided tours and a Summit-related "App." with audio and visual presentations, a "Summit Challenge," a "Summiteers" program, or programs that encourage people to post on social media.
+Help advertise and promote "Online Donation to Mt.
 Washington State Park" option and integrate the donation link into Summit Partner websites.
-Summit Partners Consider collaborating with other high-traffic parks/tourism sites and organizations such as White Mountain Attractions to establish effective messages and information for visitor management.
-N.H.
-State ParksSummit Partners Create or maintain world-class Mt.
+Consider collaborating with other high-traffic parks/tourism sites and organizations such as White Mountain Attractions to establish effective messages and information for visitor management.
+Create or maintain world-class Mt.
 Washington Observatory weather research facilities, indoor/outdoor laboratory, and testing space.
-N.H.
-State ParksSummit Partners
+Continue assisting and coordinating with rescue professionals to generally maintain a safe and enjoyable park experience within the Park.
+Where needed, ensure that an updated emergency response plan for State Parks exists.
+Continue to promote hiker safety education for all season hiking.
+Report on how State property at the Summit is being used along with any analysis it may have on the full market value of relevant leases or licenses.
+Present leases and agreements to Commission and ensure that Summit Partners are engaged and heard with respect to leases and contracts on the Summit.
+Summit Partners, including N.H.
+State Parks should also work to clarify and solidify existing property rights at the Summit.